nioroso-x3/quikpod.link/README.md

 Needs a VPS or other server with docker, mysql and python3 installed for hosting the docker containers.

-Use contract.sol and Remix to operate, no frontend yet.
+Use contract.sol and Remix on the kovan network to operate, no frontend yet.

 Contract is at 0x467b87FF2870776efCa59f125E43486eb272e9f0.

-Job id for the build function is "d12216732aaa4bee8bb3785b62ddf4b6", for the logs function is "4728012b6d4c4ae5bae9d7444a433330"
+Job id for the build function is "9bf9d1522f1f4ffdaa4a04756e083c3f", for the logs function is "4728012b6d4c4ae5bae9d7444a433330"

 Instructions: